Payment Methods for Small Businesses: Costs, Fees, and Setup (2026)

 Main topics

-Late payments cost US small businesses an average of $17,500 per year, and payment method limitations contribute directly to this problem.
-US businesses paid a record $160.7 billion in processing fees in 2022 to accept over $10 trillion in card payments.
-The right payment methods for your small business can reduce transaction costs, speed up cash flow, and prevent those frustrating walkaway moments.
+Late payments cost US small businesses an average of $17,500 per year in outstanding invoices, according to Intuit QuickBooks' 2025 Small Business Late Payments Report, and payment method limitations contribute directly to this problem.
+US merchants paid a record $172.05 billion in processing fees in 2023 to accept $11.24 trillion in card purchase volume, per the Nilson Report.
+The right payment methods for your small business reduce transaction costs, speed up cash flow, and prevent the sales you lose when a customer cannot pay the way they want.

-Why Modern Payment Options Matter for Small Businesses
+Why Do Payment Options Matter for Small Businesses?

-Over 90% of Americans visit a small business at least once per week, and they expect to pay however they prefer.
 Customers who encounter friction at checkout often abandon purchases or spend less than intended, but the financial impact extends beyond lost sales.
-Digital payments cost 57% less to process than non-digital alternatives when you factor in cash handling, bank deposits, and manual bookkeeping, while electronic payments provide automatic records that integrate with accounting software, reducing reconciliation time and improving cash flow visibility.
+Visa's 2018 Digital Transformation of SMBs study found that digital payments cost 57% less to process than non-digital alternatives when you factor in cash handling, bank deposits, and manual bookkeeping.
+Electronic payments also provide automatic records that integrate with accounting software, reducing reconciliation time and improving cash flow visibility.

 Accepting multiple payment methods increases customer satisfaction and repeat business.
 When you accept credit card payments alongside other options, you remove barriers that might otherwise cost you sales.